 Connor: Yup, so that goes to FreeeUp first, and then FreeeUp pays the workers and it happens every week.
 So our billing periods are from Wednesdays through Tuesdays of each week.
 And then clients receive invoices every Thursday, and depending on what your payment method is that you set up, you’ll just be automatically debited for the amount of time that your workers worked.
 And of course, if you have a dispute, or you don’t think that the worker’s hours are correct, you can speak with them about it, and if you can’t resolve it with them, you can come right to us.
 We’ll help you figure it out.
 We’ll talk to the worker, and if there’s any issues we’ll be happy to take care of it and comp you some free hours,

 Fred: Right, OK, that sounds pretty cool.
-So, as far as the company – you’re making money, how?
+So, as far as the business – you’re making money, how?
 You’re on track past 3 million in revenues which is awesome already this year, over a thousand clients.
 And that’s not a gotcha question by any means at all.
 Is that a portion of what they get paid hourly, there’s a cut, or is there a fee that we have to pay to be a member of the platform?
 How does that work?

 Connor: Yeah, great question.
 So there are no fees or any minimums or anything to sign up.
 If we tell you that you’re going to pay $10 for someone, you’re paying $10 an hour for them.
 But the difference that we make is between what we pay the worker and what we charge you.
 So our rate is usually about 20% mark up off the workers rate.
 But like I said, if we tell you you’re going to pay $10 an hour, that’s what you pay.
 There are no additional fees or anything on top.

 Fred: OK, right.
 Well, let’s talk about that.
-So, for a lack of better words, a good ‘ol South Georgia boy, right – I’d like to consider myself a patriot, I’ve always tried to hire in the US, give jobs to my fellow Americans.
+So, for a lack of better words, a good ‘ol South Georgia boy, right – I’d like to consider myself a patriot, I’ve always tried to hire in the US, give work to my fellow Americans.
 There’s kind of a mantra right now, I’m sure you’ve heard right?
 “Hire American, Buy American, Hire American”.
 I kind of violated that myself, already.
 But I don’t want to use the word violate at all because it’s not a violation.
-But you know, sometimes that comes up when start talking about outsourcing jobs to other countries.
+But you know, sometimes that comes up when start talking about outsourcing work to other countries.
 It was a hot topic, even in our political environment, the presidential campaigns.

 So, there’s always a tension there, but personally, you know, I think you summed it up beautifully when you said there’s some repetitive, menial task that really, hardly anyone really wants to do I bet.
-And there are people that are super grateful and effective at doing these jobs and the money that you pay them is actually very fair wage in their country – maybe I’m answering the question for you.
+And there are people that are super grateful and effective at doing these tasks and the money that you pay them is actually very fair wage in their country – maybe I’m answering the question for you.
 But I would just love to just kind of hear your principle on that, where you’re coming from.
 Because you’re sitting at dinner with someone and their like “what do you do?
-I run this outsourcing company – Oh, wow.”
+I run this outsourcing marketplace – Oh, wow.”
 When that comes up, how do you handle that?